Modulox - Quick Start Guide

 Plug in the modulox, open Ableton, go to “Options”, then “Preferences”, go to the MIDI tab, then in the control surfaces select “modulox”.

-Ableton will configure your modulox automatically.
 The two encoders on top allow you to select the clip on the first two tracks.
-They take the color of the clips to better identify themselves, without having to look at the screen.
 Once the clip is selected, just press the encoder to start, record or stop the clip if it is already playing.

 The encoders below allow to modulate the volumes of the two tracks.
-If the color of the encoder is red, the track is stopped.
-If pressed, the track starts and the encoder turns green.
-By turning it, you can change the volume.
+If the color of the encoder is red, the track is in record mode.
+If green, it’s in playing mode and, you can change the volume.